freedomofpress/securedrop/docs/ossec_alerts.md

 Now you can move on to the SMTP and SASL settings, which are straightforward.
 These correspond to the outgoing e-mail address used to send the alerts instead of where you're receiving them.
 If that e-mail is ossec@news-org.com, the `sasl_username` would be ossec and `sasl_domain` would be news-org.com.

-The Postfix configuration enforces certificate verification, and requires a fingerprint to be set.
-You can retrieve the fingerprint of your SMTP relay by running the command below (all on one line).
-Please note that you will need to replace `smtp.gmail.com` and `587` with the correct domain and port for your SMTP relay.

-    openssl s_client -connect smtp.gmail.com:587 -starttls smtp < /dev/null 2>/dev/null | openssl x509 -fingerprint -noout -in /dev/stdin | cut -d'=' -f2

-If you are using Tails, you will not be able to connect directly with `openssl s_client` due to the default firewall rules.
-To get around this, proxy the requests over Tor by adding `torify` at the beginning of the command.

-The output of the command above should look like the following (*last updated Mon Mar 23 06:25:37 UTC 2015*):

-    D3:7C:82:FC:D0:5F:8F:D7:DA:A2:59:8C:42:D7:B2:9F:C1:9F:7E:60

-Finally, enter the result as `smtp_relay_fingerprint`.
+The Postfix configuration enforces certificate verification, and requires both a valid certificate and STARTTLS support on the SMTP relay.
+By default the system CAs will be used for validating the relay certificate.
+If you need to provide a custom CA to perform the validation, copy the cert file to `install_files/ansible-base` add a new variable to `prod-specific.yml`:

+    smtp_relay_cert_override_file: MyOrg.crt

+where `MyOrg.crt` is the filename.
+The file will be copied to the server in `/etc/ssl/certs_local` and the system CAs will be ignored when validating the SMTP relay TLS certificate.

 Save `prod-specific.yml`, exit the editor and [proceed with the installation](install.md#install-securedrop) by running the playbooks.

 ### Using Gmail for OSSEC alerts

 It's easy to get SecureDrop to use Google's servers to deliver the alerts, but it's not ideal from a security perspective.
 This option should be regarded as a backup plan.
 Keep in mind that you're leaking metadata about the timing of alerts to a third party — the alerts are encrypted and only readable to you, however that timing may prove useful to an attacker.

 First you should [sign up for a new account](https://accounts.google.com/SignUp?service=mail).
-You may use an existing Gmail account, but it's best to compartmentalize these alerts from any of your other activities.
-Choose a strong and random passphrase.
+While it's technically possible to use an existing Gmail account, it's best to compartmentalize these alerts from any of your other activities.
+Choose a strong and random passphrase for the new account.
 Skip the creation of a Google+ profile and continue straight to Gmail.
+Next, enable [Google's 2-Step Verification](https://www.google.com/landing/2step/).
+With 2-Step Verification enabled, you won't use the normal account password in this configuration — it will not work; instead you must navigate (using the settings in the top right) to Account > Signing in > App passwords, and generate a new App password which you will use as the `sasl_passwd`.

-Once the account is created you can log out and provide the values for `sasl_username` as your new Gmail username (without the domain), `sasl_domain`, which is typically gmail.com (or your custom Google Apps domain), and `sasl_passwd` for the password.
+Once the account is created you can log out and provide the values for `sasl_username` as your new Gmail username (without the domain), `sasl_domain`, which is typically gmail.com (or your custom Google Apps domain), and `sasl_passwd`.
+Remember to use the App password generated from the 2-step config for `sasl_passwd`, as the primary account password won't work.
 The `smtp_relay` is smtp.gmail.com and the `smtp_relay_port` is 587.

-For enhanced security we recommend enabling [Google's 2-Step Verification](https://www.google.com/landing/2step/) for any Gmail account that is dedicated to sending the alert emails.
-With 2-Step Verification enabled, you won't use the normal account password in this configuration — it will not work; instead you must navigate (using the settings in the top right) to Account > Signing in > App passwords, and generate a new App password which you will use as the `sasl_passwd`.

 ## Troubleshooting